Cranberry Salsa Cream Cheese Appetizer

-This Cranberry Salsa Cream Cheese Appetizer is perfect for any winter party, and your family will swoon over the fresh cranberry salsa.
-Serve with low-carb tortilla chips, low-carb pita bread, jicama slices, or other dippers of your choice.
+Cranberry Cream Cheese Dip is perfect for any winter party, and your family will swoon over this dip made with fresh cranberry salsa.
+Serve with low-carb pita bread, jicama slices, celery, or other dippers of your choice.

-PIN Cranberry Salsa Cream Cheese Appetizer to try it later!
+PIN Cranberry Cream Cheese Dip to try it later!

-So if you’re looking for a fun holiday appetizer that’s relatively healthy and about as easy as it gets, I highly recommend making cranberry salsa and then turning some of it into this fun cranberry cream cheese appetizer.
-And you can freeze the cranberry salsa!
-Knowing it freezes well is just one more thing to love about the cranberry salsa recipe I got from my friend Trina.
+So if you’re looking for a fun holiday appetizer that’s relatively healthy and about as easy as it gets, I highly recommend making cranberry salsa for Thanksgiving and then turning some of it into this fun cranberry cream cheese dip to serve in December!
+And I promise this will disappear quickly at any kind of get-together!

 What ingredients do you need for this recipe?